Search by category:

 If you are still concerned…play it lower.
 It’s okay to have it as a soft background noise.
 If your baby is crying you can turn it up so they can hear it over their cries, and then turn it back down after.

-I don’t understand the hype!
+I don’t understand the hype of sound machines!

 Babies have a constant background whoosh when they are in the womb.
 And there are so many adjustments that having sound as a constant can be really soothing for them.
 I can’t tell you how many times I’ve walked into a home with parents sitting in a bright room with the Tv on and are overwhelmed that their baby can’t sleep.
 I take the baby into a dim/dark room, swaddle the baby and put on a sound machine and often they fall asleep immediately on their own without me having to rock or feed them.

 The best way to set up positive sleep habits is to create a routine that works for your baby, and to give them the tools they need to fall asleep independently.
 We know that babies love to have the womb recreated.
 So swaddle, darkness and brown noise gives them the best quality of sleep possible.
 As they grow out of this “fourth trimester” you can keep the tools that work and get rid of the ones that don’t.
 You can unswaddle your baby, but you can still lay them down awake in a dark environment with a sound machine and because they have associated their crib with a calm positive place they will drift off to sleep as older babies and young toddlers.
+For more info about getting your baby to sleep better, faster check out this all inclusive holy grail baby guide.

 What you do in infancy is all about setting the stage for what is to come.
 If you don’t believe us…try it!
 The next time your newborn is crying, throw on some brown noise on your phone and see how they react.
 We used to hear stories all the time of parents putting the carseat on the washing machine, running the vacuum cleaner all day or putting their baby to sleep in the bathroom with the shower running.
 All these parents accidentally had figured out what works for their baby- consistent calm background noise!